apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

       drivers.
 Additionally, it needs to copy the converted disks into the temporary location.
     - The converted instance is then imported into the selected KVM cluster.
-      The host for conversion is selected randomly from the selected destination cluster if no host for importing is selected.
+      The host for import is selected randomly from the selected destination cluster if no host for importing is selected.
 Only enabled cluster & enabled host are considered for importing.